markproy/bird-classification-workshop/docs/lab1-image-prep.md

 In this lab, you will prepare the images for training.
 We will be using SageMaker's [Image Classification algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/image-classification.html) against these images.
 This algorithm performs supervised learning, taking an image as input and classifying it into one of many output categories.
 In this workshop, the output categories are species of birds like Cardinal and Goldfinch.
 The algorithm uses a convolutional neural network called ResNet, and is best trained with a dataset of images packaged in [Apache MXNet RecordIO](https://mxnet.incubator.apache.org/architecture/note_data_loading.html) format.

-These are the high level steps you will take for Lab 1.
-You will complete Steps 2 through 4 using an Amazon SageMaker notebook:
+These are the high level steps you will take for Lab 1:

 1. Start the Amazon SageMaker notebook instance
 2. Create an S3 bucket for use throughout the workshop